Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Conclusions

 \section{Conclusions}

 A three-dimensional model of the 350 kW inductively coupled plasma (Plasmatron X) facility at UIUC has been developed within a multiphysics-coupled computational framework.
 Numerical results for sub-atmospheric air plasma within the facility have been obtained using both LTE and NLTE models.
 The three-dimensional analysis of the plasma discharge in the torch demonstrates pronounced deviations from axisymmetry, attributed to the helical design of the inductor coil.
 The analysis was further expanded to encompass the torch-chamber geometry, aiming to investigate how the three-dimensional plasma distribution in the torch region influences the plasma jet impinging on the TPM sample.
-Simulations were conducted for two operating conditions: a low-pressure case characterized by a low magnetic interaction parameter, and a high-pressure case characterized by a high magnetic interaction parameter.
-The results indicate a highly unsteady and inherently three-dimensional nature of the subsonic plasma jet in the high-pressure case.
-SPOD analysis of the temperature field reveals several dominant modes, with peak frequencies occurring below \SI{500}{Hz}, aligning qualitatively with experimental observations.
-The low-pressure case exhibits a steady supersonic plasma jet with only minor deviation from axisymmetric distribution in the flow quantities such as temperature and velocity.
-Despite the flow properties (e.g., temperatures, velocities, \emph{etc.}) closely approximating an axisymmetric distribution, strong non-equilibrium effects induce a three-dimensional distribution in species concentrations.
-Given the influence of species concentrations near the TPM sample on its catalytic activity, any deviation from an axisymmetric distribution could impact the uniformity of material responses such as the temperature distribution over the sample surface, material recession, \emph{etc.}.
-Therefore, three-dimensional simulations are essential for accurately characterizing the plasma state within the facility during TPM testing, ultimately enhancing the precision of predictions regarding the TPM material’s response under all operating conditions.
+Simulations were conducted for two operating conditions: a low-pressure case (\SI{590}{Pa}) characterized by a low magnetic interaction parameter, and a high-pressure case (\SI{10}{kPa}) characterized by a high magnetic interaction parameter.
+Since significant deviations from LTE conditions start prevailing at pressures below \SI{5}{kPa}, the low-pressure case was simulated using a 2T NLTE model, whereas the high-pressure case was modeled assuming LTE.